ritster/MetML/README.md

 - [global_data](#global_data)

-### RvsS
+### Mitochondria

-- `RvsS_DataSet.xlsx`: Identified prochiral Met oxidation sites in purified mitochondria derived from mouse liver.
+- `Mitochondria_DataSet.xlsx`: Identified prochiral Met oxidation sites in purified mitochondria derived from mouse liver.
 - `Mouse.MitoCarta3.0.xls`: The Mouse MitoCarta3.0 dataset from the [Broad Institute](https://www.broadinstitute.org/mitocarta/mitocarta30-inventory-mammalian-mitochondrial-proteins-and-pathways).
 This is a curated, updated collection of nuclear and mtDNA genes encoding proteins with strong support of mitochondrial localization.
-- `datagen-RvsS.ipynb`: The code used to calculate the crowdedness (pPSE) for each Met site and generate the two following data files.
+- `datagen-Mitochondria.ipynb`: The code used to calculate the crowdedness (pPSE) for each Met site and generate the two following data files.
-- `RvsS_peptides_with_alphafold.csv`: The RvsS dataset with additional information for Met site identification and pPSE analysis.
+- `Mitochondria_peptides_with_alphafold.csv`: The Mitochondria dataset with additional information for Met site identification and pPSE analysis.
-- `RvsS_full_mitochondrial_with_alphafold.csv`: The Mouse MitoCarta3.0 dataset with additional information for Met site identification and pPSE analysis.
+- `Mitochondria_mitocarta_with_alphafold.csv`: The Mouse MitoCarta3.0 dataset with additional information for Met site identification and pPSE analysis.

 ### MsrKD